Are you looking for cool apps that pay you???

 Mercari is similar to Poshmark, encouraging you to sell unused or lightly used clothing items online.
 The nice part of Mercari is that they only take a 10% commission on the items you sell on their site.
 While it's not as popular as Poshmark, you can make decent money if you've got desirable products hanging in your closet.

-ThredUP buys clothing, designer items, and accessories for both women and children.
+ThredUP buys clothing, designer items, and accessories for women and children.
 The online thrift store offers users a bag called the Clean Out Kit.

-Users receive this bag in the mail, fill it with clothes they think the website could sell, and then send them back.
-ThredUP will then pay you for the items that they can sell and donate the rest.
+Users receive this bag in the mail, fill it with clothes they think the website could sell, and send them back.
+ThredUP will then pay you for the items they can sell and donate the rest.

 Many people turn to Facebook Marketplace to sell items.
 This is a convenient way to sell things locally.
 You may even be able to have buyers come to your home to pick up the items, so you don't have to leave your home to earn money.